 As part of a continuing effort to protect citizens and expand its existing database of abandoned underground coal mines, the Missouri Department of Natural Resources is seeking help from Missouri citizens and industry in locating historic maps of abandoned underground coal mines.

-“Missouri was the first state west of the Mississippi to produce coal commercially, in 1840 and it is important that we know as much as possible about past underground operations for the safe development of our state,” said Joe Gillman, state geologist and Division of Geology and Land Survey director.
+“Missouri was the first state west of the Mississippi to produce coal commercially, in 1840 and it is important that we know as much as possible about past underground operations for the safe development of our state,” said Joe Gillman, state geologist and Missouri Geological Survey director.
 “We presently have approximately 1,000 coal mine maps in our database.
 However, we believe maps may exist that would enable us to have a more robust database which would greatly benefit the public.
 Thanks to this grant from the Office of Surface Mining, we are now in a position to make a difference.
 So now, we’re asking for any information the public may have to assist us in this effort.”

 Safety issues are the greatest concern regarding abandoned underground coal mines.
 They can cause subsidence or collapse at the ground surface and potentially damage homes and buildings, roads, and other infrastructure.